Quickstart: Connect to code on your local machine

 Back in the Anvil Editor, close the Uplink dialog and click on ‘Code’ to see the Python code for Form1.

-At the end of the __init__ method, write this line:
+At the end of the __init__ method, add this line to call the say_hello function in your hello.py script on your computer:

 Now click the Run button at the top right of the screen:

-Go back to where your script is running.
+Go back to where your script is running on your computer.
 It should have printed this message:

 Hello from your own machine, Anvil Developer!